aarmora/avoid-being-blocked-with-puppeteer/readme.md

 # Avoid being blocked while scraping with puppeteer

-This package has some sample code using [positionstack](https://positionstack.com/).
-Positionstack is an API that is extremely easy to use for any kind of location or geocoding.
+This package shows strategies to avoid being blocked while using puppeteer for web scraping.

 ## Getting Started